BIPOC Therapists in Boston Area Via Telehealth and in-person in Western MA

 Mayrena Guerrero, LMHC

-Mayrena is an immigrant originally from Santo Domingo, Dominican Republic.
+Mayrena is an immigrant from Santo Domingo, Dominican Republic.
 She moved to the USA in 2005 to pursue her master’s degree.
-Mayrena has a BS in Clinical Psychology from Universidad Católica Santo Domingo and a MS in Mental Health Counseling from Fitchburg State University.
-Mayrena worked for many years in outpatient community mental health before starting her private practice in 2015.
-Mayrena founded Colorful Resilience LLC in February 2022 in order to help meet the outpatient mental health needs of the various communities she has been providing services to throughout her career.
+Mayrena has a BS in Clinical Psychology from Universidad Católica Santo Domingo and an MS in Mental Health Counseling from Fitchburg State University.
+Mayrena worked in community mental health for many years before starting her private practice in 2015.
+Mayrena founded Colorful Resilience LLC in February 2022 to help meet the outpatient mental health needs of the various communities to which she has provided services throughout her career.
+She is passionate about designing and executing for her team the healthy and genuinely inclusive working environment she wishes she had over the course of her career.
 Mayrena identifies as Queer.
-She lives with her child in Western Massachusetts.
-Mayrena speaks openly of all her intersectionalities in order to normalize conversations about them.
+Mayrena speaks openly of all her intersectionalities to normalize conversations about them.

 “All of my different identities paint a picture of who I am.
 I am proud of every single one of them”, she says.